top of page

 My name is Michael Johnson (Mike) and I was

 I live in Raunds in Northamptonshire, right on the edge of the East Midlands region and actually closer to many of the events held in the East Anglia region than those in our region.
 As a result of that, I have attended rallies, performances and other meetings held in the East Anglia region.
-I have, of course attended rallies organised by teams in East Midlands and along with other members of the Stanwick team have organised regional rallies at Raunds.
+I have, of course attended rallies hosted by teams in East Midlands and along with other members of the Stanwick team have organised regional rallies at Raunds.

 As a member of the regional committee I was involved with the organisation of the 2010 National Rally at Leicester- moving furniture and directing traffic etc. It was good to see so many teams there and it was a really enjoyable experience.
 Unfortunately, the East Midlands Region is not in a position to take it's turn to host a HRGB National Rally currently.